-While eCommerce and cloud technologies are not new, Covid-19 has forced years of digital commerce transformation into just a few months for certain retailers.
-Big brands have had to quickly overhaul their eCommerce experiences, and some smaller retailers have launched online buying for the very first time.
-Consumers are adapting fast, too.
+While eCommerce and cloud technologies are not new, they've become more and more important to guarantee the survival of retail businesses.
+During the Covid-19 pandemic, for example, big brands had to quickly overhaul their eCommerce experiences, and some smaller retailers launched online buying for the very first time.

 Building for the future

-UK research company Kantar found that new consumer habits will continue well beyond the era of social distancing.
-In a global survey, it found that around a third of households had increased or significantly increased their eCommerce spend in the pandemic period.
-The same percentage of respondents believe their future online purchases will increase.
 As consumer comfort with online shopping continues to grow, retailers will be expected to continue stepping up their digital experiences and make their technology more intuitive and ubiquitous.
-To this end, Inditex plans to accelerate and broaden its forward-looking digital transformation strategy, investing €1 billion in bolstering its online business and a further €1.7 billion in upgrading the integrated store platform.
+This trend is reflected in increasing investment in retail technology and the cloud.
+Inditex, a Spanish multinational and multi-brand fashion company, for example, plans to accelerate and broaden its forward-looking digital transformation strategy, investing €1 billion in bolstering its online business and a further €1.7 billion in upgrading the integrated store platform.

 How to make cloud and eCommerce work for your business

-This crisis could be the opportunity to change your business for the better, permanently.
-With this in mind, here are three steps every retailer can take to better serve their customers and make their business more resilient:
+During the Covid-19 crisis, cloud deployments have proven critical in enabling businesses to continue operating and quickly adapt their workloads and processes, as well as support remote workforces.
+With such compelling real-life experience in mind, here are three steps every retailer can take to better serve their customers and make their business more resilient:

 1. Bridge the online-offline gap